joelwmale/livewire-quill/README.md

 This is the initial value of the text editor (i.e: a previous saved version of the text editor)

+### Placeholder

+The placeholder text for the editor

 ### Classes

 Any custom classes you wish to add to the base editor class.